Lachiecodes/Active-Directory/README.md

 In this lab I used two virtual machines on VirtualBox to simulate an Active Directory environment using Windows Server 2019, and Windows 10.
 After configuring IP Addressing, DNS, AD/DS, NAT/RAS, and DHCP, I use a PowerShell script to create 1000 users in Active Directory.
 Finally, we create a client machine on Windows 10 to connect to the virtual network and add it to Active Directory.

 ## Selecting the Virtualization Software
 Choosing the right virtualization software is the first step in creating a virtualized environment for Windows Active Directory.
-While I utilized Hyper-V due to having Windows 11 Pro, any virtualization software such as VirtualBox or VMware can be used.
+While I utilized Oracle VM Virtualbox, any virtualization software such as Hyper-V or VMware can be used.
 The key is to ensure compatibility with your system and the ability to run multiple virtual machines (VMs) concurrently.

 ## Creating Virtual Machines
 The initial phase involves creating four essential virtual machines based on the network topology provided in a YouTube video (link to be inserted).
 Each VM should be configured with at least 2 CPU cores and a minimum of 50GB of SSD space to ensure optimal performance.
 Organizing ISO images for installations in a structured manner within File Explorer simplifies the setup process and enhances efficiency.